johnbywater/quantdsl/README.md

 #### Fixing

-In *Quant DSL*, a *"Fixing"* is an expression that contains a date and another expression.
-A *Fixing* sets the present time of its contained expression is set to the date of the *Fixing*.
+In *Quant DSL*, a *"Fixing"* is an expression that contains a date and an expression.
+A *Fixing* uses its date to set the "present time" of its expression.

-For example, a *Fixing* can set the future date of a simulated *Market* price to be different from the observed time of the module evaluation.
-With the one-factor price process, when the present time of the *Market* is greater than the observation time, and the actual historical volatility is non-zero, the standard error of the result will be non-zero.
-The result's mean is different from the last price in the calibration, but the difference is comparable to the result's standard error (normally within a multiple of three of the standard error).
+For example, a *Fixing* can set the future date of a simulated *Market* price.

 ```python
 >>> eval("Fixing('2014-01-01', Market('NBP'))", observationTime=observationTime, marketCalibration=marketCalibration)
 {'stderr': 0.076084630666974587, 'mean': 10.031075387271349}
 ```

-The standard error of the result increases as the duration from observation time to the effective present time of the *Market* becomes longer:
+With the default one-factor price process, when the present time of the *Market* is greater than the observation time, and the actual historical volatility is non-zero, the standard error of the result will be non-zero.
+The result's mean is different from the last price in the calibration, but the difference is near to the result's standard error (normally within a multiple of three of the standard error).
+The standard error of the result increases as the duration from observation time to the effective present time of the *Market* becomes longer.

 ```python
 >>> eval("Fixing('2024-01-01', Market('NBP'))", observationTime=observationTime, marketCalibration=marketCalibration)